TeamTravelJournal/AndroidTravelJournalApp/README.md

 * [x] Log out
 * [x] Left Drawer menu on timeline
 * [x] Yelp integration for nearby restaurants
+* [x] 3D-like cubicle representation of multiple photos in a post
 * [x] Monocle View to see nearby posts.
 This is the Augmented Reality feature implemented with the help of Wikitude SDK.
 * [x] Use of Fabric Crash Analytics to track possible problems with the app